NkVaishnav/Vaishnav_Physical_design/README.md

 always #1547 reset=~reset;
 endmodule
 ```
+As we know the above code is for a d flipflop with an asynchronous reset this is used to reset the system asynchronously but the system comes into normal funtionality for next 1 synchronously so this system cannot be further optimized and a flipflop is generated instead of inverter as expected

 The above code has been simulated with a testbench for getting the exact optimization requirement and the output is mentioned below

 ![dff_const1_iv](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/3f88d9fc-79e9-4651-a2dd-d4ec6bb5203b)